endymion2k14/unified-chat-bots/OAUTH.md

  - Variable 'usertoken' can be used for Oauth tokenflow
  - Scopes editable from the json
  - Updated corresponding example files
- - secrets "refresh" variable must be empty, else it will try to renew oauth